Gshack18/IST_590_fall/README.md

 ## Pentesting Report

-## For IST 590 I couldn’t get the virtual machine to build with “vagrant up” command even though I had it installed with the
+# For IST 590 I couldn’t get the virtual machine to build with “vagrant up” command even though I had it installed with the
-## plug in so I was tasked with finding vulnerabilities from a WPS scan so I am tasked with reporting from Professor Rains WPS
+# plug in so I was tasked with finding vulnerabilities from a WPS scan so I am tasked with reporting from Professor Rains WPS
-## scan output.
+# scan output.

 Time spent: 9 hours spent in total

-> Objective: Find, analyze, recreate, and document **five vulnerabilities** affecting an old version of WordPress Table of Contents
+> Objective: Find, analyze, recreate, and document **six vulnerabilities** affecting an old version of WordPress Table of Contents

-Summary
+##Summary
-List of Vulnerabilities found
+## List of Vulnerabilities found

 -[!]
 Title: WordPress 4.2-4.7.2 - Press This CSRF DoS